-- The medicines reconciliation process and an accurate prescription record are completed within 24hrs of admission - A minimum of 2 information sources are used to obtain a list of medicines being taken by the patient and details of any medication allergies/sensitivities.
-The process should start with the most up to date and reliable source of information which is usually the Emergency Care Summary, which should be verified with the patient or carer where possible.
-Dates of information sources should be carefully checked to ensure the information is up to date.
+- The medicines reconciliation process and an accurate prescription record must be completed within 24 hours of admission.
+For safety reasons this should be carried out by the prescriber undertaking the initial assessment and clerk-in of the patient. - A minimum of TWO information sources must be used to obtain a list of medicines being taken by the patient and details of any medication allergies/sensitivities.
+The patient / carer should be involved in the medicines reconciliation process if at all possible.
+The process routinely starts with the most up to date and reliable source of information, which is usually the Emergency Care Summary (ECS), which should be verified with the patient or carer where possible.
+Dates on information sources must be carefully checked to ensure the information is up to date.
 Other useful sources are listed in Appendix 1.
 Note: In some circumstances there may only be one information source available.
-In this situation medicines reconciliation should still be completed, but a second source should be identified and checked at the earliest opportunity. - The clinical appropriateness of each medicine, within the context of the patient's current clinical condition and reason for admission, is considered before deciding which medicines are to be continued, withheld, amended or stopped - All medicines to be continued and details of medication allergy/sensitivities must be accurately transcribed to the prescribing record.
+In this situation medicines reconciliation should still be completed, but a second source should be identified and checked at the earliest opportunity. - The clinical appropriateness of each medicine, within the context of the patient's current clinical condition and reason for admission, should be considered before deciding which medicines are to be continued, withheld, amended or stopped. - All medicines to be continued and details of medication allergy/sensitivities must be accurately transcribed to the prescribing record e.g. HEPMA.